 This program is administered by IMU-CDC and funded by the SIMONS Foundation.

 In order to apply please take the following steps:

 If your application is NOT completed by the deadline, it CANNOT be considered for evaluation.
 Please send your application at least two weeks in advance so it can be checked.

-The grant under this scheme will cover up to 5,000 USD:
+The grant con cover only for the applicant up to 5,000 USD:

 If you travel during public holidays in the host country and while the host institution is closed for public holidays (e.g. during Christmas time) you cannot received basic living cost during the period the institution is closed, but your accommodation cost can be paid.

 Please note that the grant does not cover any travel costs, accommodation and living costs for requests for additional trips (e.g. to participate in conferences/ workshops) during this time.
 Those costs have to be covered by the grantee or his/her host institution.
 The living and accommodation cost only cover the research period.
 In case the grantees stays abroad for private or other purposes not related to the research visit neither living or accommodation cost can be covered from the grant.